Sodium hydroxide: Tissue digestion

 In a similar fashion, sodium hydroxide is used to digest tissues, as in a process that was used with farm animals at one time.
 This process involved placing a carcass into a sealed chamber, then adding a mixture of sodium hydroxide and water (which breaks the chemical bonds that keep the flesh intact).
 This eventually turns the body into a liquid with a dark brown color, and the only solids that remain are bone hulls, which can be crushed between one's fingertips.

 Sodium hydroxide is frequently used in the process of decomposing roadkill dumped in landfills by animal disposal contractors.
 Due to its availability and low cost, it has been used by criminals to dispose of corpses.
 Italian serial killer Leonarda Cianciulli used this chemical to turn dead bodies into soap.
 In Mexico, a man who worked for drug cartels admitted disposing of over 300 bodies with it.

 Sodium hydroxide is a dangerous chemical due to its ability to hydrolyze protein.
 If a dilute solution is spilled on the skin, burns may result if the area is not washed thoroughly and for several minutes with running water.
 Splashes in the eye can be more serious and can lead to blindness.

 Dissolving amphoteric metals and compounds

 Strong bases attack aluminium.
 Sodium hydroxide reacts with aluminium and water to release hydrogen gas.
-The aluminium takes the oxygen atom from sodium hydroxide, which in turn takes the oxygen atom from the water, and releases the two hydrogen atoms.
+The aluminium takes an oxygen atom from sodium hydroxide, which in turn takes an oxygen atom from water, and releases two hydrogen atoms.
 The reaction thus produces hydrogen gas and sodium aluminate.
 In this reaction, sodium hydroxide acts as an agent to make the solution alkaline, which aluminium can dissolve in.